bruce/keyword_search/README.txt

 == SYNOPSIS:

-Here's an example of usage from Rails.
-* Note that the library is generic, and could presumably be used for any Ruby project.
+Here's an example of usage from Rails (though the library is generic, and could presumably be used for any Ruby project)

   # Some variables to build up
   clauses = []